Inspiration / Home Tour / Holiday Home Tour: An Idyllic A-Frame Cabin in Hood River, Oregon

 3. Festive Folk Art

 Incorporating folk art is a fun and festive way to decorate for the holidays while still keeping your interior timeless.
-For an easy upgrade, look for wall hangings, table linensrugs, or bedding that feature geometric designs, flowers, and other motifs inspired by nature.
+For an easy upgrade, look for wall hangings, table linens, opens in a new tab, rugs, opens in a new tab, or bedding, opens in a new tab that feature geometric designs, flowers, and other motifs inspired by nature.

 The key here is to balance the folk art elements with the overall design of your space.
 Choose a few focal points or integrate smaller pieces throughout your home to create a cohesive and charming interior aesthetic that will work long after the holidays are over.